3DCP-TUe/ConcreteCandyTracker/README.md

 You should have received a copy of the GNU General Public License along with Concrete Candy Tracker; If not, see <http://www.gnu.org/licenses/>.

 @license GPL-3.0 <https://www.gnu.org/licenses/gpl-3.0.html>

-Contact us if you want to obtain a copy of the code with a different license.